← All AI Agents & Tool Use modules

 The router matches intent to capability

-Send requests through the router
+Submit requests to the router

 This activity needs JavaScript.
 The lesson below still covers everything.